 Rediscovering Fellowship

-We’re in the middle of this forty days of purpose series.
+We’re in the middle of this forty-days of purpose series.
 A couple of weeks ago, we looked at “Why on earth am I here?”
 We’re not here for our own pleasure or our own purpose.
 It’s not about us.
 Our lives are about following Jesus, about being part of what he’s doing.
 Last week, we looked at worship – that God has created us to worship him, not just when we get together, but 24/7.
-We’re here to walk with him, to be friends with him, throughout all of life.
+We’re here to walk with him, to be friends with him, throughout all life.

 Today, we’re going to look at another dimension of why we’re here.
 I’m amazed at how relational all of this is.
 We’ve talked so far about friendship with God, and today we’re talking about our relationships with each other.
 It’s a good reminder that relationships are at the core of who we are.